Willie Francis (swimmer): Biography

 At the 1928 Summer Olympics in Amsterdam, he was eliminated in the semi-finals of the men's 100-metre backstroke event.
 Four years later at the 1932 Summer Olympics in Los Angeles, he was eliminated in the first round of the men's 100-metre backstroke.

 At the 1930 British Empire Games he won the silver medal in the 100-yard backstroke contest.
 Four years later at the Empire Games in Sydney he won the gold medal in the 100-yard backstroke.
 He was also a member of the Scottish team which won the silver medal in the 3×110-yard medley relay.
+At the time of the Games he was living at 20 Glebe Crescent in Renfrew and was a reporter by profession.

 He also participated in the 1938 Empire Games in Sydney, Australia, but was unplaced in the 110-yard backstroke contest.

 At the time of the Games he was a newspaper reporter and lived at 32 Glebe Street, Renfrew.